deepnlpf/site/README.md

     cd website

-And finaly run the docusaurus server.
+And finally run the docusaurus server.

     npm start

+    or

+    npm install --no-audit